Is my child/ren too ill for school or nursey?

 These are small insects, usually greyish brown in colour which can be difficult to see.
 They cannot jump, fly or swim but spread by crawling from head to head.
 They require warmth and suck blood from the scalp.
 The female eggs glue themselves to the base of the hair follicle and are commonly known as nits.
 Prevention is the best way forward.
 Please remember to check your child’s hair thoroughly on a weekly basis and treat as necessary.
 If your child has a head lice infection you are advised to contact everyone your child has been in contact with over the past few weeks.
 This includes family and friends, young or old, to advise them to check themselves and their families for head lice.
 If whilst your child is in school we notice a severe infestation of head lice, you will be contacted and will be requested to come and collect your child.
 In this way we can hopefully put an end to this problem.
 For further information please visit http://www.nhs.uk/Conditions/Head-lice/Pages/Treatment.aspx

 These are small, white, thread-like creatures that may cause itching or discomfort around the anal region particularly at night.
-Treatment is required via your Doctors and the whole family are often needed to be treated.
+Treatment is required via the chemist and the whole family need to be treated.
 Although it is unlikely to be spread from child to child in school, encouraging good personal hygiene is the best prevention.
+Children can go to school once they have started the treatment.
+For more guidance visit: https://www.nhs.uk/conditions/threadworms/

 This is a common ailment in children, often caused by a virus and rarely needs treatment.
 The child can come back to school when their temperature returns to normal and they are feeling well.